By using cloud - init,you can perform a variety of configuration tasks.

 create the

-file andadd the follow information :#cloud - config password: cilogon chpasswd: {expire: False} ssh_pwauth: true ssh_authorized_keys: - ssh-rsa AAA...fhHQ== sample@redhat.com
+user - datafile andadd the follow information :#cloud - config password: cilogon chpasswd: {expire: False} ssh_pwauth: true ssh_authorized_keys: - ssh-rsa AAA...fhHQ== sample@redhat.comThe last line of the

-.
+user - datafile reference an SSH public key . find your ssh public key in~/.ssh/id_rsa.pub.
 When trying this sample procedure,modify the line toinclude one of your public keys. -

 Use the